ImplFerris/esp32-book/src/ratatui/hello-rust/mousefood.md

 embedded-graphics = "0.8.1"
 ```

+> Note: while this example uses the `ili9341` crate for interacting with the TFT Display, you can use `mousefood` with any display driver crate that implements the embedded-graphics traits.

 Now, let's add the ratatui and mousefood crates, which let us use ratatui in an embedded environment.

 ```toml